 What was your trip before that?

-In early September 2018, I was in the Pomurje region in the north east of Slovenia.
+In early September 2018, I was in the Pomurje region in the north east of Slovenia, for the Sunday Mirror.
 If 99% of people head only to Ljubljana and then go on to Lake Bled, be the 1% to see Prekmurje.
 I ate all the food and tasted all the drinks so I can confirm it’s all amazing.
 They’ve meats to rival prosciutto, chocs as tasty as a Belgian bar and star wines as fine as the French.
 The views are jaw dropping, the orchids are top rate and then there’s the gibanica.
 The real secret though is the black spa water, which is found nowhere else on earth!

 In August I was in Estonia.
 I stayed in Tallinn for more than a week visiting Haapsalau and the food festival in Tartu.